 Shella enjoys cooking, listening to classical music, singing, volunteering, and has played violin for the Philharmonic Orchestra of the Holy Trinity in Haiti.

 Stephanie, an EEC certified Gordon College graduate with a BA in Social Work, is extremely excited to be a part of the Devereux community this Fall.
 She is passionate about working with children and families, having directed preschool programs in the Townships of South Africa and lived in France as an Au Pair.
 Stephanie enhances any environment in which she finds herself by promoting recreation as a means for growth and learning.
 In her spare time, Stephanie enjoys outdoor activities on the North Shore and learning new pyrography skills for her artwork.

 In order to fully benefit from the Montessori philosophy and school curriculum, it is encouraged that students enter the school with the intention of remaining through at least fifth grade.
 No child, however, shall be denied entrance into our nursery program on the basis of this decision.

 Devereux School hosts two Informational Gatherings a year which enable parents to tour the school, meet school staff, and participate in a round table question and answer session.
 The Informational Gatherings officially mark the beginning of our admissions process and in the past have been a successful way of introducing many parents to our school.
-Please note the following Informational Gathering dates and times:
+Please note the following Informational Gatherings occurred on:

 Saturday, December 12th, 2020 at 10 AM